soloclz/agreed-time/docs/DEVELOPER_GUIDE.md

 ### 5.2 Access Control Mechanism (Hybrid Model)

-To provide a balance between frictionless anonymous usage and future member-based management, a hybrid access control model will be implemented:
+To provide a balance between frictionless anonymous usage and future member-based management, a hybrid access control model will be implemented.

-1.  **Public Event ID (`:id`)**:
+#### 5.2.1 Public Event ID (`:id`)
 *   Generated for every event.
 *   Used for public-facing links, primarily the Guest Submission Page (`/event/:id`).
-    *   The Event Result Page (`/event/:id/result`) may or may not be publicly accessible, depending on the organizer's privacy preference (defaulting to publicly viewable results for ease of sharing).
+*   The Event Result Page (`/event/:id/result`) may or may not be publicly accessible, depending on the organizer's privacy preference.
+Defaulting to publicly viewable results for ease of sharing is common, but private access will be supported via the management flows.

-2.  **`adminToken` (Long Secret String)**:
+#### 5.2.2 `adminToken` (Long Secret String)
 *   A unique, long, and unguessable token (e.g., UUID) generated upon event creation.
-    *   **Purpose**: Provides direct, secret-link-based access to event management features (e.g., `event/:id/manage?token=adminToken`) without requiring a login.
+*   **Purpose**: Provides direct, secret-link-based access to event management features (e.g., `/event/:id/manage?token=adminToken`) without requiring a login.
 This is primarily for **anonymous organizers**.
+*   **Best Practice**: This "Capability URL" design is a standard and effective pattern for frictionless access in stateless/anonymous applications (e.g., Doodle, Rallly).
+*   **Security**: Relies on the secrecy of the token.
+Token must be sufficiently long and random.
+Transport via HTTPS is mandatory.
 *   **Usage**: The organizer saves this link or its token to re-access full management capabilities.
+This link provides management rights.

-3.  **`secureCode` (Short, 6-Digit Code)**:
+#### 5.2.3 `secureCode` (Short, 6-Digit Code)
 *   A short, memorable alphanumeric code generated upon event creation.
 *   **Purpose**: Serves as a recovery or "claiming" mechanism, primarily for **anonymous organizers**.
-    *   **Usage**:
+*   **Validation**: `secureCode` alone is insufficient; it must be combined with the `eventId` for validation (`ID + Code` pattern).
+*   **Best Practice**: `secureCode` should never be exposed in the URL.
+It must be entered manually into a dedicated input field or modal.
+*   **Storage (Future Backend)**: When stored in a database, `secureCode` (like any password) must be salted and hashed.
-        *   **Recovery**: If an organizer loses their `adminToken` link, they can use the Event ID and `secureCode` to regain access to management features (e.g., via a "Lookup" page).
+*   **Usage**: If an organizer loses their `adminToken` link, they can use the `eventId` and `secureCode` to regain access to management features (e.g., via a "Lookup" page or directly on the event page).

-        *   **Claiming (Future)**: When a user registers an account, they can "claim" ownership of an existing event by providing its Event ID and `secureCode`, associating it with their user account.
+### 5.3 User Experience Flows & Implementation Details

+*   **Event Creation Success Screen (`/new` post-submit)**:
+    *   Displays the public Guest Link (for participants to respond).
+    *   Displays the Admin Link (containing the `adminToken`), masked from direct view with a "Copy Admin Link" button for enhanced security against shoulder-surfing.
+A clear warning against sharing this link is provided.
+    *   Displays the `secureCode`, initially masked (e.g., `******`) with a toggle to reveal.
+The recovery instruction is context-driven, guiding users to use the code directly on their event page for admin access.
+    *   A "Go to Event Results" button navigates to the `event/:id/result` page.

+*   **Result Link Revelation**:
+    *   The Result Link (`/event/:id/result`) is generally **not actively exposed on the event creation success screen** to avoid overwhelming the user or causing confusion about which link to share.
+    *   **Recommended Revelation Points**:
+        1.  **Admin/Manage Page (Future)**: The primary place for the organizer to retrieve and share the Result Link, especially for publicly shared results.
+        2.  **Result Page Itself**: A "Share Results" button on the `event/:id/result` page itself allows anyone (organizer or participant) to copy the Result Link.
+This is a common and intuitive practice.

+*   **Admin Link Invalid/Expired Handling (Graceful Degradation - Future Backend)**:
+    *   If a user accesses `/event/:id/manage?token=invalid-token`, instead of showing an error, the system will redirect them to the public Result Page (`/event/:id/result`).
+    *   A prominent banner message on the Result Page should then inform the user: *"The admin link you used is invalid or expired.
+You are viewing the public results instead."* This provides a user-friendly fallback.

+*   **Frontend Organizer Identification (Cookie/LocalStorage - Immediate Future)**:
+    *   To improve convenience for the organizer, upon successful event creation (or successful `adminToken`/`secureCode` validation), a flag (`agreed_time_admin_${eventId}`) containing the `adminToken` will be stored in the browser's LocalStorage or a secure Cookie.
+    *   This allows the same browser to automatically identify as the event's organizer for that `eventId` in subsequent visits, providing management capabilities without needing to re-enter the token.
+This offers a "sticky session" for the owner on a specific browser.

-### 5.3 Initial Implementation & Future Enhancements
+### 5.4 Future Enhancements

-*   **Current State**: Events are created anonymously.
-*   **Initial Display on Event Creation Success**: The system will present both the public Guest Link and the Admin Link (containing the `adminToken`).
-The `secureCode` will also be displayed with instructions to save it.
-*   **Future - Member Integration**: Once a user authentication system is in place, if an event is created by a logged-in member, the `adminToken` and `secureCode` will still be generated but may not be explicitly shown to the user (as their account login provides management access).
+*   **Member Integration**: Once a user authentication system is in place, if an event is created by a logged-in member, the `adminToken` and `secureCode` will still be generated but may not be explicitly shown to the user (as their account login provides management access).
 Members will manage events from a personalized dashboard.
-*   **Future - "Claim Event" Feature**: A dedicated interface for members to link existing events to their accounts using the `secureCode`.
+*   **"Claim Event" Feature**: A dedicated interface for members to link existing events to their accounts using the `secureCode`.
+*   **Backend API**: Implementation of actual API endpoints for event creation, response submission, and result retrieval, replacing current mock data.
+*   **Heatmap Visualization**: Enhance the Result Page to graphically display availability intersections.
+*   **Edit Participant Response**: Allow participants to modify their previously submitted time slots.
+*   **Event Expiry/Deadline**: Option for organizers to set a deadline for submissions.
+*   **Social Sharing Buttons**: Integrate direct share options for Guest Link and (public) Result Link.
+*   **Email Reminders**: Option to send links/updates via email.